Highly Connected Steiner Subgraph -- Parameterized Algorithms and Applications to Hitting Set Problems: Applications of to Hitting Set Problems on Graphs

 \section{Applications of {\ExtPCon} to Hitting Set Problems on Graphs}

 In this section, we describe some applications of our main result (Theorem \ref{thm:main-result}) in parameterized algorithms.
-But before that, we prove the following lemma (proof is similar to the proof of Lemma \ref{lemma:feasibility-check}).
+But before that, we prove the following lemma.
+The proof is similar to the proof of Lemma \ref{lemma:feasibility-check}.

-\begin{lemma} Let $G$ be an input graph, $p$ be a fixed constant, and $\GG$ be a polynomial-time recognizable hereditary graph class.
+\begin{lemma} Let $G$ be a simple graph, $p$ be a fixed constant, and $\GG$ be a polynomial-time recognizable hereditary graph class.
 Then, there exists a polynomial-time algorithm that can check if there is a set $S \subseteq V(G)$ such that $G - S \in \GG$ and $G[S]$ is $p$-edge-connected. \end{lemma}

+\begin{proof} If $G$ is $p$-edge-connected, then the entire vertex set is a trivial set whose deletion results in a graph belonging to class $\GG$.
+In such a case, we can output that a feasible solution exists.
+Similarly, if $G$ has at most $p$ vertices, then there does not exist a vertex subset $S$ that is a $p$-edge-connected subgraph (as at least $p+1$ vertices are needed for a simple graph to become $p$-edge-connected).
+In that case, we trivially output it as a no-instance.
+Our base cases occur in these two situations.

-\begin{proof} Same as before, in case $G$ is $p$-edge-connected, then the entire vertex set is a trivial set whose deletion results in a graph belonging to class $\GG$.
-Let $S_1,\ldots,S_t$ be the collection of all the $p$-segments of $G$ that can be computed in polynomial-time.
-As any two distinct $p$-segments of $G$ are pairwise vertex-disjoint and for $u \in S_i$ and $v \in S_j$, there is an $(u, v)$-cut of size at most $p-1$, the following must hold true.
-If there exists $S^* \subseteq V(G)$ such that $G - S^* \in \GG$ and $G[S^*]$ is $p$-edge-connected, then $S^* \subseteq S_i$ for some $i \leq t$.
-Therefore, our algorithm works as follows.
+Otherwise, our algorithm proceeds as follows.
+We compute $S_1,\ldots,S_t$ that are the collection of all { maximal} $p$-segments of $G$ in polynomial-time (see \cite{GomoryHu61}).
+As any two distinct maximal $p$-segments of $G$ are pairwise vertex-disjoint and for $u \in S_i$ and $v \in S_j$ with $j \neq i$, there is an $(u, v)$-cut of size at most $p-1$, the following must hold true.